JLevermore/polypython/README.md

 # polypython
 Python library for the spectroscopic identification of plastic particulates in Raman spectral images.
+Specifically, for Raman images collected using Renishaw inVia Raman microscope's StreamLine(TM) scanning mode with Raman shifts centred at 1300 cm-1 and ranging from 924.6 to 1668.0 cm-1.
 This python library consists of four spectral normalisation equations, a x and y pixel dimension estimator and a spectral image analysis function.
 Load the polypython library using the following:

 ```python
 * pip install polypython